 Pt = Ps + Pd

 Again, only moving chilled water has stagnation pressure on HVAC components.
 Meanwhile, stationary chilled water only experiences static or hydrostatic pressure.

-Closed Loop Chilled Water System Pressure
+Chilled Water System Working Pressure Calculation

 In a closed loop chilled water system, pressure is always higher on lower floors than on upper floors due to static pressure.
 However, when the chilled water pump is running, should the system pressure be higher?